AnkitDroidGit/ankitdroidgit.github.io/_posts/2020-12-06-how-to-deep-link-from-notification-in-react-native.md

   };
 ```

-**Lets now write functions to handle on registering to and unregistering from notification**
+**Lets now write functions to handle registering to and unregistering from notification**

-We will just console log devide token on successful registeration
+We will just console log device token on successful registration
 ```
   const onRegistered = (deviceToken) => {
     console.log("Registered For Remote Push", `Device Token: ${deviceToken}`);
   };
 ```
-and console log error message on registeration error, if any
+and console log error message on registration error, if any
 ```

   const onRegistrationError = (error) => {